Fiona-600/Data-Analytics-2020-Project/README.md

 This method attempts to find a linear function that predicts the response value (in this case Power_KWph) as accurately as possible as a function of the feature variable (Speed_Mph).

 The line which best fits the scatter plot of the dataset is called 'regression line'.
-This line is used to predict feature values i.e.  'Power_KWph' which are not already present in dataset.
+This line is used to predict a feature value i.e.  'Power_KWph' which is not already present in dataset.

 The equation of regression line is represented as: